Wavewash/restify-jsend/README.md

 ## Use

 ```
-// require after you require express
+// require after you require restify
 require('restify-jsend');

 // in your route